ablackness/lambda-sharp-july2018/README.md

 ## Level 2 - Add DeleteMessages Lambda Function

 The next piece of functionality we would like to add is the ability to clear out all messages from the DynamoDB table.
 Add a new entry under the `Functions` section of Deploy.yml for _DeleteMessages_.
 A new C# project similar to those that exist for the other Lambda functions will need to be added.
-The λ# tool uses naming conventions to find the corresponding project for function entries in the deploy file so it is important to follow that convention here.
-The naming convention is `{StackName}.{FunctionName}` so our new project should be called `Messages.DeleteMessages` and the name of the function in the Deploy file should be `DeleteMessages`.
-The csproj file must exist under a folder of the same name.
+The λ# tool uses naming conventions to find the project and provides a utility to create a new project which follows the convention and contains all necessary references.
+In the directory with the Deploy.yml file execute the following command:

-NOTES:
-- Be sure to add the MindTouch.LambdaSharp NuGet package to your new project
+`lst new function --name Messages.DeleteMessages`

 ## Level 3 - Add Another Source For Messages